 - Broadcast News

 - Journalism Ethics

 - Art of the Interview Part 1, Part 2, Part 3

 Every year, Student Reporting Labs (SRL) creates new prompts for students in our network to create video stories about topics tied to national and newsworthy issues.
 Labs in SRL’s community use the prompt instructions and guidelines to submit work to our team of youth media producers for publication.

 Any school, teacher, and student can use our newest prompts to practice essential video journalism and production skills.
 The prompts include deadlines, but educators can create their own timelines and deadlines.
-You may submit student work that you would like for SRL and the PBS NewsHour to consider for publication by following the submission instructions in each project.
+You may submit student work that you would like for SRL and PBS NewsHour to consider for publication by following the submission instructions in each project.
 SRL chooses your story for publication, and a producer will be in touch with you.

-Independent research from the Temple University Media Education Lab and New Knowledge Organization show that students who participate in Student Reporting Labs have significant increases in media literacy, news literacy, STEM and information literacies, as well as critical thinking skills.
-After producing video news stories and experiencing public recognition for their work, students are more civically engaged, meaning that they are more likely to discuss current events, seek out different types of news, share stories and volunteer in their community.
+Independent research from the Temple University Media Education Lab and New Knowledge Organization shows that students who participate in Student Reporting Labs have significant increases in media literacy, news literacy, STEM and information literacies, as well as critical thinking skills.
+After producing video news stories and experiencing public recognition for their work, students are more civically engaged, meaning that they are more likely to discuss current events, seek out different types of news, share stories, and volunteer in their community.